spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 Now the font is bigger and it's rendered using TeX, which should match the body of the paper better (assuming the paper is in LaTeX).
-The larger font means tweaking the bounding box.
+The larger font means tweaking the bounding box. ``unicode_minus`` fixes a problem where negative numbers on the axis don't render properly in TeX.
 Matplotlib has many more options for `customization
 <http://matplotlib.sourceforge.net/users/customizing.html>`_.

 The end result is a nice figure that can be printed full-size, put in